nishantrayan/nishantrayan.github.io/_posts/2020-01-11-i-want-to-fail.markdown

 layout: post
 title:  "[WIP] I want to fail"
 toc: true
-youtubeId: kU1DI8HsYAg
 ---

-{% include youtubePlayer.html id=page.youtubeId %}
+{% include youtubePlayer.html id="kU1DI8HsYAg" alt="Barbara Ted Talk" %}

 From the title you probably think I am self deprecating and depressed.
 I mean why would someone *want to fail*.
 We all want to succeed and we know that we become what we we think and do.
 Pondering and actively wanting to fail will only make one a failure in the end.